christophkogler/bitburner-scripts/README.md

 easyRun will generate a library of 'helper' scripts.
 These scripts essentially act as a API layer for accessing the base game functions, allowing for ghost workers which process a single function before dying instantly, and then return on a port.
 This methodology allows the 'main' script which is calling the functions to only use as much RAM as any _individual_ function would require at once + ~5GB.

 # dev-menu
-This script allows opening a dev menu containing controls for most mechanics in the game, and some spoilers.
+This script allows opening a dev menu containing controls for most mechanics in the game, so some spoilers.
 Should remain functional until breaking 'webpack' changes.

 # noodle-daemon
 An example of a dom exploit to eat noodles very fast.
 Yummy yummy!